John Gilchrist (zoologist)

 John Dow Fisher Gilchrist (1866–1926) was a Scottish ichthyologist, who established ichthyology as a scientific discipline in South Africa.
 He was instrumental in the development of marine biology in South Africa and of a scientifically based local fishing industry.

 Education and career

 Gilchrist was born in Anstruther, Fife, Scotland in 1866.
 His early education was at Madras College, St Andrews, Scotland.
-He studied at the University of St Andrews and the University of Edinburgh, graduating with a Bachelor of Science (BSc) and a Master of Arts (MA).
+He studied at the University of St Andrews and the University of Edinburgh, graduating with a Bachelor of Science (B.Sc.) and a Master of Arts (MA).
 He was awarded an 1851 Exhibition scholarship for advanced studies and research, which enabled him to study feeding in marine fishes.
-After further studies at the University of Munich and the University of Zurich he obtained his PhD in geology at Jena University in 1894.
+After further studies at the Ludwig-Maximilians-Universität München and the University of Zurich, he obtained his PhD in geology at the University of Jena in 1894.